Air California: Survival: the role of the California regulator

 Prior to 1979 US airline deregulation, as a California intrastate carrier, Air California was economically regulated by the CPUC, in contrast to most US airlines of the era, which were economically regulated by CAB.
 Prior to 1965, the CPUC only had the right to regulate intrastate ticket prices.
 So long as they followed CPUC tariffs, anyone was free to start an intrastate California airline, to enter and leave specific markets and to choose their own frequencies.
-But in 1965, the CPUC gained the right to regulate airline certification, market entry/exit and service quality for California intrastate airlines.
-In effect, the CPUC became a kind of mini-CAB for California intrastate airlines.
+But in 1965, the CPUC gained the right to regulate airline certification, market entry/exit and service quality for California intrastate airlines, effectively, becoming a mini-CAB for California intrastate airlines.

 Air California was unprofitable for the first five years (though it broke even on an operating basis in 1970; see table) and CPUC regulation was critical to its survival.
 In 1969 the CPUC said "From the beginning we have recognized the need to protect Air California from destructive competition, at least until it becomes a viable operator."
 This took four forms: (i) CPUC ensured that other than some minor routes, Air California did not compete with PSA, leaving the carriers with largely non-overlapping route networks.
 This left Air California free to concentrate its energies on competing with CAB carriers on its routes, which had higher costs. (ii) The CPUC approved higher airfares for Air California than for PSA was authorized on similar routes. (iii) The CPUC stopped the further new entry of intrastate airlines. (iv) in at least one case, the CPUC restrained PSA growth with the explicit goal of helping Air California.
 In fact, from 1965 onward, the CPUC certified only one other carrier, Holiday Airlines, which for some reason chose to fly only to Lake Tahoe.